syisahi12/telegramopenwrt/README.md

 This is a set of scripts with a plugins API written in bash, you can use it to manage and get informations on OpenWRT Routers.

 ### Speedtest
-Instead of using speedtest by ookla you neet to install speedtest-cli using pip
+Instead of using speedtest by ookla you need to install speedtest-cli using pip

 ### How its works ?